caolinfeng/OoDHDR-codec/Readme.md

 ### Quality Assessement

-To assess the compression performance on HDR images, the evaluation metrics of puPSNR, puSSIM and HDR-VDP (3.0.6) are used, the source codes (Matlab) can be [downloaded here](http://resources.mpi-inf.mpg.de/hdr/vdp/).
+To assess the compression performance on HDR images, the evaluation metrics of puPSNR, puSSIM and HDR-VDP (3.0.6) are used, the source codes (Matlab version) can be [downloaded here](http://resources.mpi-inf.mpg.de/hdr/vdp/).

 ## Citation